astronomer/docs/software/kubepodoperator.md

 A notable advantage of leveraging Airflow's KubernetesPodOperator is that you can control compute resources in the task definition.

-> **Note:** If you're using the Kubernetesexecutor, note that this value is separate from the `executor_config` parameter.
+> **Note:** If you're using the Kubernetes Executor, note that this value is separate from the `executor_config` parameter.
 In this case, the `executor_config` would only define the Airflow worker that is launching your Kubernetes task.

 ### Example Task Definition: